London insists on English requirement for private hire drivers

 "Drivers must be able to communicate with passengers to discuss a route, or fare, as well as reading and understanding important regulatory, safety and travel information," TfL said in a statement.

 A hearing in the case brought by Uber, whose investors include Goldman Sachs and Alphabet Inc unit GV, formerly known as Google Ventures, is due in December.
-A spokesman said on Monday:

-"We’ve always supported spoken English skills, but passing a written English exam has nothing to do with communicating with passengers or getting them safely from A to B...
-Transport for London should think again and scrap these unnecessary new rules."
+(Reporting by Costas Pitas; editing by Stephen Addison)